 - Take out the roasted cauliflower from the oven and add it to the sauce mixture in the pan.
 You might want to a couple of dashes of water as well.

-Cook on low heat for about 10 minutes then finally add some, peeled and grated ginger and fresh coriander.
+- Cook on low heat for about 10 minutes then finally add some, peeled and grated ginger and fresh cilantro.
 Serve with (soy) yogurt and enjoy hot.